Upcoming events

 Defensio Felix Duensing

-Recently Felix successfully defended his thesis entitled "From fusion relevant ion surface collisions to a database and viewer of multi-dimensional mass spectra".
+Recently Felix successfully defended his thesis entitled "From fusion relevant ion surface collisions to a Database and Viewer of multi-dimensional mass spectra".
 Next to the fusion experiments on SURFTOF, he took data digitization to the next level!
 We are all very grateful for the updates on the lab journal he made.
 Congratulations Dr. Duensing!!!

 January 30